 - 1. In case there is an objection to a judgment of the refereeing officials during the contest, the coach of a team can make a request to the center referee for an immediate review of the video replay.
-The coach may only request video review for the following: - a) Penalties against the opponent for instances of falling down, crossing the Boundary Line, attacking the opponent after "Kal-yeo" or attacking the fallen opponent - b) Technical point - c) Any penalty against the coach's own contestant - d) Any mechanical malfunction or error in time management - 2.
+The coach may only request video review for the following: - a) Penalties against the opponent for instances of falling down, crossing the Boundary Line, attacking the opponent after "Kal-yeo" or attacking the fallen opponent - b) Technical point - c) Any penalty against the coach's own contestant - d) Any mechanical malfunction or error in time management - e) When the referee forgot to invalidate point(s) after "Gam-jeom" was given for a prohibited act - f) Wrong identification of fist attacking contestant by judges - 2.
 When a coach appeals, the center referee will approach the coach and ask the reason for the appeal.
 No appeal shall be admissible on points scored by foot or fist attacks on the trunk, or foot attack on trunk PSS and head PSS.
-Where head PSS is not used, the coach may request instant video replay for a head kick.

-The scope of instant video replay request is limited to only one action which has occurred within five (5) seconds from the moment of the coach's request.
-Once the coach raises the card to request instant video replay, it will be considered that the coach has used his/her allocated appeal, unless the result of a Judges' meeting satisfies the coach.

-- 3. The referee shall approach the Review Jury, bow, and request the Review Jury to review the instant video replay.
+Where head PSS is not used, the coach may request instant video replay for a head kick. - The scope of instant video replay request is limited to only one action which has occurred within five (5) seconds from the moment of the coach's request.
+Once the coach raises the card to request instant video replay, it will be considered that the coach has used his/her allocated appeal, unless the result of a Judges' meeting satisfies the coach. - 3.
+The referee shall approach the Review Jury, bow, and request the Review Jury to review the instant video replay.
 After review of the instant video replay-which, in principle, should be completed within 30 seconds-the Review Jury shall inform the center referee of the final decision: "Accepted" (right thumb up) or "Rejected" (hands crossed).
 The Review Jury may consult with the Referee Chairman for a second opinion. - 4.
 Each coach shall receive one (1) Video Replay card per contest.
 If the appeal is successful and the contested issue is corrected, the coach shall retain the appeal quota for that contest.
 In a single match, a coach may appeal as many times as he/she wishes, as long as each appeal is upheld by the Review Jury.
 If an appeal is denied, the coach loses the right to any further appeal in that match.